davidcrowe/gatewaystack-chatgpt-starter/docs/live-demo.md

 6. You authenticate with the demo IdP
 7. ChatGPT retries the request with a Bearer access token

 This is the same OAuth discovery and token flow used in production MCP integrations.

 ---

 ## Verify it works

-Once authenticated, try calling the demo tool in ChatGPT:
+Once authenticated, try calling the demo tool in ChatGPT.
+Send ChatGPT a message like:

 ```
-whoami
+call gatewaystack and call whoami
 ```

 You should receive a response showing: